Welcome to our seed library page. This is a joint project between the Library, the Edible Garden Project, located at North Shore Neighbourhood House.

 What is a seed library collection?

-North Vancouver City Library’s Seed Club lends out seeds to the public, free of charge, with an aim to create greener spaces, encourage people to grow their own food, and facilitate community learning.
-We have partnered with The Edible Garden Project to put together an easy-to-follow system for borrowing, planting, and returning seeds.
+Our seed club lends seeds to the public, free of charge, with an aim to create greener spaces, encourage people to grow their own food, and facilitate community learning.
+We have partnered with the Edible Garden Project to put together an easy-to-follow system for borrowing, planting, and returning seeds.

 Why save seeds?

 If we look back about 100 years or so, our food crops contained over 1500 plant types.
 Today there are fewer than 50, the bulk of which are corn, soybeans, wheat, and rice.
 The commercial seeds we see today are created for shelf-life and appearance, rather than taste.
 Most of these seeds are hybrid varieties that are made by artificially crossing two very different plants.
 You can be part of a community effort to conserve precious seed varieties by signing them out, growing, harvesting, and passing them on to other gardeners.